-There are lots of places around the world where there are still wars happening.
-Nearly one in five children live in areas affected by armed conflict and war, according to a report published last year by Save the Children (Feb 19).
+There are lots of places around the world where there are still wars happening: where children's lives are affected by armed conflict and war.
 Talk to the children about places in the world that are at war right now - see if they can name any places.
 You could use a picture of a world map or a list of conflicts around the world.

-This web article shows some lovely pictures of children living in areas of conflict - still playing and smiling:
+Or use images from a UNICEF article with pictures of children living in areas of conflict - still playing and smiling.